HQInterview/backend-developer-assignment/README.md

 ## Goal

-Verify applicant's ability to work with 3rd party libraries.
+1. Verify applicant's ability to work with 3rd party libraries.
 Verify that applicant is able to write clean and testable code.
+2. Check how clean code the applicant is able to create.

 ## Requirements